eclipse-embed-cdt/web-jekyll/pages/plugins/mbs.md

 ---
-title: How to use the managed build plug-ins?
+title: How to use the managed build plug-ins
 permalink: /plugins/mbs/
 author: Liviu Ionescu